Convex-Dev/design/cad/026_lisp/README.md

 ## Performance tips and tricks

 Efficiency is an important concern for decentralised systems, as all computation and storage comes with a cost.
+Users of your product will thank you for minimising their transaction fees.

-So here are some methods for developing more efficient code in Convex Lisp.
+Here are some methods for developing more efficient code in Convex Lisp.

-### Avoid string parsing
+### Do complex processing elsewhere

+In many cases, there is no point doing computation on the CVM at all: consider carefully if the processing can be done on the client or a product backend server instead.

+Some common examples:

+#### String parsing

-DO NOT attempt to parse strings in Convex Lisp (or on the CVM generally).
+Do not attempt to parse strings in Convex Lisp (or on the CVM generally).
 This is almost always a bad idea: it is computationally expensive and likely to be error prone.
+Formats are also likely to change which may cause maintenance headaches for on-chain code.

-Parse strings on the client or server with well tested libraries (e.g. ANTLR) and send to the CVM as CVM data structures.
-This is the approach taken by the Convex Lisp Reader.
+Instead: parse strings on the client or server with well tested libraries (e.g. ANTLR) and send to the CVM as CVM data structures.
+This is the approach taken by the Convex Lisp Reader, for example.

+#### Human readable output

+Do not try to produce human readable output for users on the CVM.
+Code to generate such output almost certainly belongs on the client or backend server.
+Apart from the execution cost, there are additional practical problems with this approach:
+- Text is likely to change.
+You don't want to be updating CVM code or data every time marketing changes some copy or formatting rules.
+- You definitely don't want to be dealing with things like internationalisation on the CVM.

+Instead: return a well defined integer value, keyword or other data structure that represents the relevant information and can be converted to the right human readable message on the client and/or server.

+### Don't store content

+The CVM is not the place for storing static content such as images, text or other large binary files.

+Instead: use the [Data Lattice](../data_tattice), IPFS or a traditional web server / CDN that clients can download content from.

+If you absolutely must validate content against an on-chain record, store a single 32-byte hash of the content.
+This can be the merkle root of a large tree of content if necessary.
+Clients can hash the content and check this for authenticity / integrity.

+### Beware loops

+Loops will often be at least `O(n)` in the size of the data structure they are iterating over.
+This can include explicit `loop` constructs or a `map` or `reduce` which implicitly loop over elements of a data structure.

+Usually, looping in CVM code indicates a design problem that will get worse as data size grows.

+Instead: Design your data structures and actor APIs so that data can be accessed or updated directly without looping.
+Typically, this might involve accessing records directly via a key in a Map.
+If necessary, clients can do loops themselves and access the content via multiple queries / transactions.

 ### Minimise encoding lengths